‘Are there any questions?’ – The death knell of checking for student understanding

 Finding out what our students do and do not understand requires persistence, finesse and encouragement.
 The classic (and worst) approach is above: the one-off, flat-out question that no student wants to answer.
 We have all asked it at one point, and we have all been met with the same blank faces.

 To avoid a sea of confused expressions, we must use effective strategies for checking student understanding.
-These illicit reaction and engagement, inform us how students are positioned in their comprehension, and can lead to doubling student learning gains.

 Here are the most effective strategies to check students’ understanding: